 </ItemGroup>

-Now the next step is to Deploy the Azure Function Timer Trigger to the Azure Portal form the Visual Studio 2019.
+Now, the next step is to Deploy the Azure Function Timer Trigger to the Azure Portal from the Visual Studio 2019.

 Deploy the Azure Timer Trigger Function to Azure From Visual Studio 2019